-- Take an active role in regionally based agricultural forums and programs. - Encourage agricultural operators in the Town to participate in regional programs aimed at improving the agricultural economy. - Review Town ordinances to ensure that they encourage appropriate types of secondary agricultural businesses to locate in the Town. - In cooperation with Marathon County, UW-Extension, and other neighboring communities, develop a regional plan to encourage enhancement and further development of the regional agricultural economy. - In concert with the County and UW-Extension, develop a visitation program to meet with local agricultural operators and discover how to assist them in being more successful.
+- Take an active role in regionally based agricultural forums and programs. - Encourage agricultural operators in the Town to participate in regional programs aimed at improving the agricultural economy. - Review Town ordinances to ensure that they allow secondary agricultural businesses within the Town.